hnarayanan/sicm/README.md

   Sussman and Jack Wisdom][cm-course-sussman-wisdom]

-The material in this course, and hence the numbering used in the assignments, correspond to the first edition of the book.
+The material in this course, and hence the numbering used in the assignments, corresponds to the first edition of the book.

 The programming language used in this book and the accompanying library ([Scheme Mechanics or Scmutils][scmutils]) is called